 This noise occurs more commonly with high-efficiency furnaces.
 That’s due to the fact they discharge fumes dissimilarly than older furnaces, and the process can make some moisture.
 If your furnace is having difficulties draining this water, it may make gurgling or bubbling sounds.
 You’ll want professional support for this trouble, since it might be created by a blocked drain pipe or clogged drain pan.

 Furnace Making Banging Noise

-It’s not a good thing when your furnace is making a banging sound.
-It could mean several things.
+It’s not a great thing when your furnace is making a banging sound.
+It can mean several things.

-Your ductwork can also make banging sounds when your furnace starts, as the metal is expanding and contracting.
+Your ductwork can also make banging sounds when your furnace turns on, as the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise

 If your furnace is buzzing or humming, it’s a sign there’s an electrical issue.
 This is most frequently seen with a faltering blower fan motor, which will create an irritating buzzing noise when your furnace switches on.
 It could also mean there’s trouble with the capacitor or transformer.
 All three of these problems need support from a skilled heating and cooling company like Thurston Heating & Air Conditioning.